-- 2. Obtain from S-map Online. - 3.
-Obtain from legacy maps and accompanying bulletins. - 4.
+- 2. Obtain from legacy maps and accompanying bulletins. - 3.
 Leave blank and OVERSEER will assume that there is no impeded layer or restrictions to rooting depth.

-Non-standard laver
+Non-standard layer

 Non-standard layer is entered when there is a texture group in the lower profile that affects the water holding capacity of the soil.
 If multiple non-standard layers occur, choose the dominant non-standard layer.
 The definitions are: